The semiclassical zeta function for geodesic flows on negatively curved manifolds: Grassmann extension

 where

-Note that the first term on the right hand side of (\ref{eq:bt}) is the determinant of the restriction of $Df^t$ at $\pi_G(z)$ to the subspace $[z]$ of $T_{\pi_G(z)}M$ represented by $z$, while the second term is the determinant of the restriction of $Df^t_G$ at $z$ to the kernel of $D\pi_G$.
-The action of $F^t_{k,\ell}$ is smooth.
+The first term on the right-hand side of (\ref{eq:bt}) is the determinant of the restriction of $Df^t$ at $\pi_G(z)$ to the subspace $[z]$ of $T_{\pi_G(z)}M$ represented by $z$, while the second term is the determinant of the restriction of $Df^t_G$ at $z$ to the kernel of $D\pi_G$.
+Clearly the action of $F^t_{k,\ell}$ is smooth.

 Let $\Gamma^\infty(U_0,V_{k,\ell})$ be the set of smooth sections of the vector bundle $V_{k,\ell}$ whose support is contained in the isolating neighborhood $U_0$ of the attracting subset $\mathrm{Im}(e_u)$.
 The semi-group of transfer operators associated to $F^t_{k,\ell}$ is